 North Dakota.
 North Dakota has reciprocal agreements with Minnesota and Montana.

-- Minnesota residents do not have to file a North Dakota return if the only gross income from North Dakota sources is compensation for personal or professional services and the individual returned home to Minnesota at least once each month during the time spent working in North Dakota. - Montana residents do not have to file a North Dakota return if the only gross income from North Dakota sources is wages.
+Minnesota residents are not required to file a North Dakota return if the only North Dakota source of income is wages, and the taxpayer maintains a home in Minnesota and returns to the home at least once each month.
+Montana residents are not required to file a North Dakota return if the only North Dakota source of income is wages.